Encouragement Medal. (De Aanmoedigingsmedaille)

 Since 1961 successful walkers of all ages have qualified for the Vierdaagse Cross, provided they complete the minimum regulation distance laid down for their age group.
 Recipients of the Encouragement Medal could not exchange their medal for a Vierdaagse Cross.
 However, if they successfully completed the march again, the years when they had received only the medal counted when determining what level of cross they would receive.

 Earlier type, from 1930.
 This medal has a diameter of 25 mm and was presented with a 19 mm wide ribbon.
 It was of gilded bronze and made by Koninklijke Begeer.
 A second award was marked by a figure '2' on the ribbon (of similar size and design to numerals seen on miniature medals of the period).
+The reverse was either had a wreath around the edge, (as in this picture), or was completely plain.

 Young recipients of the Vierdaagse Cross